jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

 green: make it pass
 #################################################################################

-I change assertNotIsInstance_ to assertIsInstance_ to make the test pass
+I change assertNotIsInstance_ to assertIsInstance_

 .. code-block:: python

   def test_what_is_false(self):
       self.assertIsInstance(False, bool)

-then I add a note
+the test passes and I add a note

 .. code-block:: python